felixgr/pytaint/README.md

 ### Configured Usage

-Alternatively you can also use pytaint with a configuration which is defined in
+Alternatively, you can also use pytaint with a configuration which is defined in
 JSON:

 ```json